h4ckbs/nixos-mailserver/docs/howto-develop.rst

 Contributing to the documentation
 ---------------------------------

-The documentation is written in RST, build with Sphinx and published by `Read the Docs <https://readthedocs.org/>`_.
+The documentation is written in RST (except option documentation which is in MarkDown), built with Sphinx and published by `Read the Docs <https://readthedocs.org/>`_.

 For the syntax, see `RST/Sphinx Cheatsheet
 <https://sphinx-tutorial.readthedocs.io/cheatsheet/>`_.